fmetivier/OpenPattern/docs/source/Installation.rst

 The two last libraries are embedded in the standard library so they should be installed with any python installation.

-If you want to have a direct access to the `̀ measurements`̀ database from the terminal you'll have to install the sqlite3 engine.

 Installation
 ------------